and connecting Eagle Mountain Trails

 Eagle Mountain is a great spot for

-part of the trail renamed "Supersonic."
+part of the trail also carries the name "Supersonic."

 The downhill side (assuming you're riding